-The hurdle rate is a concept used in investing, specifically within venture capital funds, representing a benchmark return that must be surpassed before the fund manager can claim any carried interest.
+The hurdle rate is a concept used in investing, specifically within private equity and venture capital fund structures, representing a benchmark return that must be surpassed before the fund manager can claim any carried interest.
 This is the minimum acceptable return on an investment, establishing a threshold to ensure managers are only compensated when they generate significant returns for their investors.

 A hard hurdle means the manager only receives payment on the returns that surpass the hurdle rate.
 Conversely, a soft hurdle means that once the hurdle rate is met, the manager gets paid on all the returns, including those below the hurdle.